gbif/hp-solanaceae/taxonomy/species-list.md

 The most recent version of this taxonomy can be accessed through the [menu on the left](/taxonomy/browse).
 The species list is derived from World Flora Online as the WFO taxonomy is worked on by [Solanaceae Taxonomic Expert Network](https://about.worldfloraonline.org/tens/solanaceaesource-org) and can be downloaded in different formats from the [WFO site](https://www.worldfloraonline.org/downloadData).

 ## Generic diversity
 Only a set of Solanaceae genera are found outside of the Americas.
-To visualise the current list of accepted genera for each botanical country, Haley Gladitsch has created this [interactive map of Solanaceae genera](https://haglad.github.io/Solanaceae_map.github.io/solgenmap_smaller.html).
+To visualise the current list of accepted genera for each botanical country, Haley Gladitsch has created this [**interactive map of Solanaceae genera**](https://haglad.github.io/Solanaceae_map.github.io/solgenmap_smaller.html).
 The image below shows the generic diversity of Solanaceae by botanical country as a static view.
 <img src="/assets/images/SolanaceaeGenericDiversity.png" alt="Generic diversity of Solanaceae by botanical country, by Haley Gladitsch" width="100%">

 ## List of genera